Soumalya-De/LEMP-Sentinel/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "Feature request"
-about: Suggest an idea for this project
+about: Suggest an idea
 title: "[FEAT] Brief description"
 labels: [enhancement]
 assignees: []
 ---

-## Problem statement
+## Problem
 What problem are you trying to solve?

-## Proposed solution
+## Proposed Solution
-Describe the solution you'd like.
+What would you like to see?

-## Alternatives considered
+## Alternatives
-Describe any alternative solutions or features you've considered.
+Other solutions you've considered.

-## Additional context
+## Context
-Add any other context or screenshots about the feature request here.
+Additional details or use cases.